Prefabricated Accessible Shower Guide

 Prefab Shower: Curtain or Door?

-Is a shower curtain or shower door best?
-This is a common question that arises when designing an accessible shower.
+The question about whether a shower door or curtain is better commonly comes up when designing an accessible shower.
 The answer: Shower curtains are usually preferable to shower doors.
-While a door may hold the water in better, it creates one more obstacle for a person using a wheeled mobility device to contend with.
-In short, it is a problem because a person using a walker or wheelchair must approach the door, grasp the handle, then move backwards (with their mobility aid) while pulling the door open, which is not easy for everyone to do.
+While a door will usually hold the water in better, it creates one more obstacle for a person using a wheeled mobility device to contend with.
+A person using a walker or wheelchair must approach the door, grasp the handle, then try to move awkwardly backwards with their mobility device out of the way of the door swing while also pulling the door open, which is not easy for most people to do!

-When a shower curtain is used in conjunction with a curbless shower or low-threshold shower, there are a number of good ways to help prevent the water from escaping the stall, which include:
+There are a number of good ways to help prevent the water from escaping a low or no-threshold shower stall with a shower curtain at the entrance, which include:

 - Trench Drain: Install a trench drain along the edge of the shower and/or add a collapsible rubber water dam along the outer edge of the shower stall.